slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 #### On geniality

 <!--
 > *"Se você tem um talento, use-o de toda maneira possível.
 Não o acumule.
 Não o use como esmola.
-Gaste-o abundantemente como um milionário decidido a ir à falência."  -- Brendan Behan*
+Gaste-o abundantemente como um milionário decidido a ir à falência."  -- Brendan Behan [1923]*
 -->

 > *"Those who are able to see beyond the shadows and lies of their culture will never be understood let alone believed by the masses."